Province of Pennsylvania: New lands and counties

 Several decades into the 18th century, additional treaties with Native Americans were concluded.
 The colony's proprietors made treaties in 1718, 1732, 1737, 1749, 1754, and 1754, pushing the boundaries of the colony, which were still within the original royal grant, north and west.
 By the time the French and Indian War began in 1754, the Assembly had established additional counties, including Lancaster (1729), York (1749), Cumberland (1750), Berks (1752), and Northampton (1752).

 After the French and Indian War concluded, an additional treaty was made in 1768, which codified the limits of the Royal Proclamation of 1763, which provided a temporary boundary that could be extended further west in an orderly manner by the royal government but not by private individuals, such as the proprietors.
 This agreement altered the original royal land grant to Penn.

 The next acquisitions by Pennsylvania took place after Pennsylvania became part of the United States, following its ratification of the U.S. Constitution.

 The Pennsylvania General Assembly established three additional counties prior to the American Revolutionary War: Bedford (1771), Northumberland (1772), and Westmoreland (1773).

-Religious freedom and prosperity

-William Penn and his fellow Quakers heavily imprinted their religious beliefs and values on the early Pennsylvanian government.
-The Charter of Privileges extended religious freedom to all monotheists, and the government was initially open to all Christians.
-Until the French and Indian War, Pennsylvania had no military, few taxes, and no public debt.
-It also encouraged the rapid growth of Philadelphia into America's most important city and of the Pennsylvania Dutch Country hinterlands, where German (or "Deutsch") religions and political refugees prospered on the fertile soil and spirit of cultural creativeness.
-Among the first groups were the Mennonites, who founded Germantown in 1683; and the Amish, who established the Northkill Amish Settlement in 1740.

-In 1751, Pennsylvania Hospital, the first hospital in British America, and The Academy and College of Philadelphia, the predecessor to the private University of Pennsylvania, both opened.
-Benjamin Franklin founded both of these institutions and Philadelphia's Union Fire Company 15 years earlier, in 1736.
-In 1751, the Pennsylvania State House ordered a new bell for the bell tower on Pennsylvania State House in Philadelphia, which later was renamed the Liberty Bell.